UPDATED BY FRANZISKA SPRITZLER, RD, CDE on May 7, 2024

 If you’re wondering whether you need to take supplements while starting or maintaining a keto lifestyle, we have good news.
-The ketogenic low-carb diet is actually very nutrient-dense when done correctly.
+The ketogenic low-carb diet is actually very nutrient dense when done correctly.
 Almost all nutritional needs can easily be met through what you eat while you work to stay in a state of ketosis.
-Still, sometimes supplements help or are even required to optimize the health benefits on the ketogenic diet, depending on your circumstances.
-Read on to learn everything you need to know about whether you need to take supplements on your keto diet.
+Still, sometimes supplements may be required to optimize the health benefits of the ketogenic diet, depending on your circumstances.
+Keep reading to learn whether you need to take supplements on your keto diet.

 How to Get All Your Required Nutrients Through Diet

 As we said above, you can get most of the nutrients you need from the high-fat keto diet, if done correctly.
 What does “correctly” mean?
-Simply put, it’s a clean, mostly whole-foods diet focused on healthy fats and proteins and low-carb vegetables as well as keeping your ketone levels up.
+Simply put, it’s a clean, mostly whole-food diet focused on healthy fats and proteins and low-carb vegetables, as well as keeping your ketone levels up.

 Healthy Fats and Proteins

-Healthy fats, which are the foundation of a keto diet, contain fat-soluble vitamins A, D, E, and K, and are extremely nutrient dense.
-They often come in the form of animal-based foods (think meat, fish, dairy, all of which also contain protein).
-But not all animal fats are ideal.
-When choosing animal or even plant-based ingredients, it’s important to pay attention to food quality and reach for organic, grass-fed, and pasture-raised products.
-For example, grass-fed and pasture-raised animals and fatty wild-caught salmon are not just void of hormones, antibiotics, and other undesirable factory-farming elements, they’re also higher in healthy essential fatty acids, such as omega-3 fatty acids, which in turn fuel the body with high-quality nutrients.
+Healthy fats, which are the foundation of a keto diet, contain fat-soluble vitamins A, D, E, and K. They often come in the form of animal-based foods (think meat, fish, dairy, and eggs – all of which also contain protein).
+But not all fats are ideal.
+When choosing animal or plant-based ingredients, it’s important to pay attention to food quality and reach for organic, grass-fed, and pasture-raised products.
+For example, grass-fed and pasture-raised animals and fatty wild-caught salmon are not just void of hormones, antibiotics, and other undesirable factory-farming elements; they’re also higher in healthy essential fatty acids, such as omega-3 fatty acids, which in turn fuel the body with high-quality nutrients.

-Omega-3 fatty acids are important because they help keep the body in an un-inflamed state.
-Other foods that contain omega-3 fatty acids include mackerel, oysters, sardines, anchovies, flaxseed, chia seed, and walnuts.
+Other foods that contain anti-inflammatory omega-3 fatty acids include mackerel, oysters, sardines, anchovies, flaxseeds, chia seeds, and walnuts.
 Seaweed and algae are also important sources of omega-3 fatty acids, especially for people on vegetarian or vegan diets*.
 Seaweed and algae are among the few plant groups that contain both DHA and EPA (types of omega-3 fatty acids that reduce inflammation and risk for chronic diseases).
-The more nutrients you can get from the foods you’re eating the better, especially because it’s best to get your omega-3 fatty acids through food, rather than taking an isolated supplement.
-(Nutrients work in a synergistic way, meaning, they work together.
-So taking an isolated supplement is less effective than getting nutrients from whole food.)
+The more nutrients you can get from the foods you’re eating, the better, because it’s best to get your omega-3 fatty acids through food rather than taking an isolated supplement.
+(Nutrients work in a synergistic way, meaning they work together.
+So, taking an isolated supplement is less effective than getting nutrients from whole food.)

 *Due to the lack of healthy animal fats on a vegetarian diet, it’s hard to get all the fatty acids you need as a keto vegetarian, and it’s significantly harder for keto vegans.
-If you’re vegan and keto and want to ensure optimal health, you may need to take an animal-based supplement, such as fish oil.
-We know, it’s far from ideal, but science shows that there’s no better way to ensure you get enough Omega 3s.
+If you’re vegan who eats keto and want to ensure optimal health, you may need to take a fatty acid supplement to ensure you get enough Omega 3s.

 Low-Carb Vegetables

-The keto diet also allows for lots of wholesome, low-carb vegetables / keto-friendly foods such as broccoli, Brussels sprouts, kale, eggplant, cauliflower, green beans, and peppers.
+The keto diet also allows for lots of wholesome, low-carb vegetables/keto-friendly foods such as broccoli, Brussels sprouts, kale, eggplant, cauliflower, green beans, and peppers.
 (Get a complete list of keto-friendly fruits and vegetables here.)
 Many of these vegetables contain fiber, vitamins, and important minerals, so it’s important to include vegetables in your ketogenic diet to ensure you are getting adequate minerals.
-Again with vegetables, quality matters.
-Choose organic vegetables if possible, in order to avoid pesticides and herbicides, which can block nutrient absorption and increase the need for supplements.
-For a guide to produce with the most and least amounts of pesticides, check out EWG’s 2019 Clean Fifteen and Dirty Dozen.
+Again, with vegetables, quality matters.
+Choose organic vegetables, if possible, in order to avoid pesticides and herbicides, which can block nutrient absorption and increase the need for supplements.
+For a guide to produce with the most and least amounts of pesticides, check out the Environmental Working Group’s 2024 Clean Fifteen and Dirty Dozen.

 Supplements Worth Considering for a Keto Diet